-Is The Cat Too Hot?
+Is the Cat Too Hot?

-If you’re traveling with your cat over a long distance, then there are several things you can do in preparation of the journey to not only reduce the feline’s distress but to make the trip more comfortable for both the driver and any passengers, too.
+If you’re traveling with your cat over a long distance, then there are several things you can do in preparation for the journey to not only reduce the feline’s distress but to make the trip more comfortable for both the driver and any passengers, too.

 How to Stop a Cat Noisy Breathing in the Car